advancedresearch/advancedresearch.github.io/blog/2022-11-26-about-the-rush-to-contemporary-philosophical-positions.md

-For example, there is no reason to believe, after thousands of years of philosophy, that any random person entering philosophy today, from an expected probability distribution, will solve the puzzle of existence.
+For example, there is no reason to believe, after thousands of years of philosophy, that any random person entering philosophy today, from an expected probability distribution, will solve the puzzle of existence during a single lifetime of study.

 On the other hand, it is much easier to observe that the problem of choosing a philosophical position, itself is reflected in the problem of figuring out the puzzle of existence.